rkumar/rbcurse/README.markdown

 * Version that works with ruby 1.9 (backward compatible with 1.8.7)

+* Status:
+  1.2.x is the last version that uses ncurses gem.
+Henceforth, rbcurse is moving to version 1.3.x using ffi-ncurses.
+This is due to difficulty in installing ncurses gem.
+  Only bug-fixes will be done on 1.2.x.
+  This version has been tested till ruby 1.9.2 and will not be tested with 1.9.3 onwards.
+  (You may want to check the ffi branch for the moment)

 * 1.2.0: many additions (See CHANGELOG for details)
   - App class that wraps the environment and makes application development very easy
   - New controls such as: